The root canal procedure. –

 - Conceivably, just sterile water or saline solution could be used to flush out debris.

 - By far, the most frequently used irrigating solution is sodium hypochlorite (bleach, Clorox).
-That’s because it’s effective in killing bacteria and digesting organic debris (two functions that can help to disinfect the tooth’s root canal system).
+That’s because it’s effective in killing bacteria and digesting organic debris (two functions that can help disinfect the tooth’s root canal system).
 It also happens to be quite inexpensive.

 - Because different solutions have their own set of advantages, your dentist may consider it optimal to use more than one kind of solution during your tooth’s treatment.